ARC Fellow and Helen Pardee Professor of History of Art at UC Berkeley

 Former ARC Director, Professor of African American Studies

 Chiyuma Elliott is Associate Professor of African American Studies at the University of California, Berkeley.
 Her scholarly work and teaching focus on poetry and poetics and African American intellectual history from the 1920s to the present.
-Before joining the Berkeley faculty, Elliott was a Wallace Stegner Fellow at Stanford, and Assistant Professor of English, Creative Writing, and African American Studies at the University of Mississippi.
-A Cave Canem Alumni Fellow, she has also received fellowships from the American Philosophical Society, the James Irvine Foundation,...
+Elliott was a Wallace Stegner Fellow at Stanford, and Assistant Professor of English, Creative Writing, and African American Studies at the University of Mississippi.
+A Cave Canem Alumni Fellow, she has also received fellowships from the American Philosophical Society, the James Irvine Foundation, and the Vermont Studio Center.
+She...

 Assistant Professor of Art History at Providence College